 This unusual dressing gets it’s slightly sweet and spicy flavor from one of my favorite garden preserves – Spicy Rhubarb Chutney.
 It’s good on any salad, but is fabulous dressing a chicken salad – yum.

-Our newest family favorite dressing is this vinaigrette sweetened just enough with the apple cider we press as a family each year.
-It can easily be made with any apple juice you have, though, and it’s really nice on all types of salads.
+Instead of other sweeteners, this vinaigrette gets it’s flavor from apple cider or juice.
+It’s really nice on all types of salads.
 The apple flavor is not pronounced by any means – it just gives the vinaigrette a nice sweetness.

-And if any of these dressings have become a staple at your house, I’d love to hear about it in the comments!
+And if any of these homemade salad dressings have become staples at your house, I’d love to hear about it in the comments!